anthonysleck/loraMesh2/README.md

 3. Adjust the settings for the node type in the config.h for the device you are using.
 4. Compile and upload.

-Additional notes.
+Additional notes
-   a.
-There has to be atleast one bridge to accept the data.
+1. There has to be atleast one bridge to accept the data.
 Currently that ID is set to 1.
 If the bridge id is changed, make sure the BRIDGE_ID is also changed in the node config.h file.
-   b.
-You can turn serial printing on or off by changing the #define DEBUG to 0 or 1 in the config.h file for the node type.
+2. You can turn serial printing on or off by changing the #define DEBUG to 0 or 1 in the config.h file for the node type.
 0 is on, and 1 is off.
-   c.
-You can turn the display on or off by changing the #define HASDISPLAY to 0 or 1 in the config.h file for the node type.
+3. You can turn the display on or off by changing the #define HASDISPLAY to 0 or 1 in the config.h file for the node type.
 0 is off and 1 is on.
-   d.
-Be sure to set different DEV_ID's for each node in the config.h file for the node type.
+4. Be sure to set different DEV_ID's for each node in the config.h file for the node type.
-   e.
-For bridges, there is a a Double Reset Detector and the Network Manager enabled by default.
+5. For bridges, there is a a Double Reset Detector and the Network Manager enabled by default.
 These will be able to be disabled at a later date, but are required.
 You must connect to a WiFi network upon first boot of the device.
-   f.
-The Bridges also require the filesystem to be uploaded.
+6. The Bridges also require the filesystem to be uploaded.

 ## Authors